netdata/blog/blog/2023-02-22-monitor-any-sql-metrics-with-netdata/index.md

 ![wordpress-setup-success](./img/wordpress-setup-success.png)

-This means the database should now be running with some initial Wordpress sample posts and comments.
+This means the database should now be running with some initial WordPress sample posts and comments.

 ## Configure the Netdata Pandas collector

-Now we need to configure the Netdata Pandas collector to run some custom SQL queries against the database.
+We need to enable and then configure the Netdata Pandas collector to run some custom SQL queries against the database.

 ```bash
 # change directory to the netdata config directory